-The persons specified in this Part are not required to be registered under the Act in the following circumstances:
+The persons specified in this Part are not required to be registered under the Act -

-- 1. A company carrying on capital markets business exclusively for one or more affiliated companies.

-- 2. A person participating in a joint enterprise (and, where that person is a company, any other affiliated company) with a person carrying on the capital markets business where the activities constituting such capital markets business are to be carried on for the purposes of or in connection with that joint enterprise.
+- 1. A company carrying on capital markets business exclusively for one or more affiliated companies. - 2.
+A person participating in a joint enterprise (and, where that person is a company, any other affiliated company) with a person carrying on the capital markets business where the activities constituting such capital markets business are to be carried on for the purposes of or in connection with that joint enterprise.

 For the purposes of this paragraph "joint enterprise" means an enterprise into which two or more persons enter for commercial reasons related to a business or businesses (other than capital markets business) carried on by them.

-- 3. The following persons
+- 3. The Commission.

-- (a) a registered marketplace;

-- (b) the Commission;

-- (c) the Government of The Bahamas; or
+- 4. The Government of The Bahamas.

-- (d) the Central Bank of The Bahamas.
+- 5. The Central Bank of The Bahamas.

-- 4. A person carrying on capital markets business only in the course of acting in any of the following capacities
+- 6. A person carrying on capital markets business only in the course of acting in any of the following capacities

 - (a) director;

 - (b) partner;

 - (c) liquidator (including a provisional liquidator);

 - (d) trustee in bankruptcy;

 - (e) receiver of an estate or company;

 - (f) executor or administrator of an estate; or

-- (g) a trustee acting together with co-trustees in their capacity as such, or acting for a beneficiary under the trust:

-provided that in each case such person -
+- (g) a trustee acting together with co-trustees in their capacity as such, or acting for a beneficiary under the trust: provided that in each case such person

-- (i) is not separately remunerated for any of the activities which constitute the carrying on of capital markets business otherwise than as part of any remuneration the person receives for acting in the capacity listed in paragraphs (a) to (g); and - (ii) does not hold himself out as carrying on capital markets business other than as a necessary or incidental part of performing functions in that capacity, or - (iii) is acting on behalf of a company, partnership or trust that is otherwise registered or exempted from registration under this Act.
+- (i) is not separately remunerated for any of the activities which constitute the carrying on of capital markets business otherwise than as part of any remuneration the person receives for acting in the capacity listed in paragraphs (a) to (g); and

+- does not hold himself out as carrying on capital markets business other than as a necessary or incidental part of performing functions in that capacity, or

+(iii) is acting on behalf of a company, partnership or trust that is otherwise registered or exempted from registration under this Act.